 Operations and Communications Branch: The Operations and Communications Branch includes the Director of Operations and Communications, the Chief of Operations, the Chief of Communications, 5 radio communications specialists and 12 Operations Officers providing significant depth of formal training and experience for the 24-hour operation.
 The operations watch-point is the focal point for receiving warnings from counties, making notifications, and arranging for initial response actions 24 hours a day, 7 days a week.
 There are two or more operations officers on duty at all times.
 When additional operations officers are assigned due to threats, the SEOC enters an elevated emergency activation level although this status may not be a declaration of emergency.
 Operations officers typically handle the coordination for small emergencies occurring concurrently with larger disasters and may perform duties in the Mission Coordination Center in an activation.
 The communications element works hand-in-glove with the operations watchpoint to ensure that telephones, radios, satellite links, e-mail and web links and other communications means are installed and maintained.
 TEMA communications personnel ensure vital connections are made with local government command, control and coordination centers and other key headquarters during emergency situations.

 Grants and Programs Branch: The Grants and Programs Branch is responsible for grants and contracts in the agency and many programs which execute contracts and grants.
 This branch oversees federal disaster funds for catastrophes, to include individual and public assistance.
 The Grants and Programs Branch manages fiscal actions for grants of the Tennessee Office of Homeland Security, US DHS Homeland Security terrorism grants and hazardous materials grants, the FEMA Emergency Management Performance Grant program, FEMA Wildfire Grants, FEMA Disaster Recovery Initiative funds, funding from the Tennessee Valley Authority, funding from the Department of Energy, funding from the U.S. Department of Transportation for hazard mitigation, funding from the Department of Justice for anti-terrorism, and Southern States Energy Board funds for energy-saving and environmental protection.
-This branch provides oversight of the National Flood Insurance Program grant interface and provides information regarding other insurance programs.
-The programs element has a significant mission in coordinating the initiation of recovery actions for public assistance and other criteria to meet disaster declaration requirements.
-The Mitigation element is assigned to the study and handling of mitigation actions and grants which may encourage the use of appropriate guidance and funds.
+This branch provide coordination for the initiation of recovery actions for public assistance and other criteria to meet disaster declaration requirements.
+Mitigation is assigned to the study and handling of mitigation actions and grants which may encourage the use of appropriate guidance and funds.
 The Mitigation element identifies new or changing threats and reduce the damage where possible.
 This section plays a strong role in the transition of short-term recovery to long-term recovery in a disaster and works closely with the federal joint field office to speed the return to normal.Members of this branch may form state elements of the FEMA Joint (Disaster) Field Office (JFO) Recovery Task Force.
-The Grants and Programs Branch has 13 persons assigned to ensure contracts and grant assurance and program reliability.

-Agency Support Branch: The Agency Support Branch provides life support for the agency and handles purchases and acquisitions.
-The Agency Support Branch includes the information technology elements of the agency, consisting of six persons, who provide software, hardware and systems support for internet and other computer utilization.
+Agency Support Branch: The Agency Support Branch provides life-support for the agency and handles purchases and acquisitions.
+The Agency Support Branch includes the information technology elements of the agency.
 Agency Support Branch manages the facilities and grounds, vehicle fleet, support equipment of the agency and performs corrective actions to ensure a safe workplace.
 Agency Support Branch often interfaces with the agency's volunteer and donations program to coordinate logistics and community support issues.
 These responsibilities include the establishment of relationships with various commercial, private and non-profit organizations and educating them on the state's emergency management program and the role each plays during a disaster.
-Agency Support Branch coordinates processes where community support is organized and ready to assist the State during disasters or other emergency situations.
-The Agency Support Branch consists of 9 personnel to perform logistics, IT, facilities care and security and other support activities.

 The Operations and Communications Branch includes the major functions that serve as the heartbeat of the agency, i.e., those functions that actually provide the underlying support that allows the remainder of the agency to work.
 The Operations Watchpoint Section receives the notice of emergencies and takes the responsibility to notify the appropriate response elements.